'We swear by the Southern Cross to stand truly by each other and fight to defend our rights and liberties!' The diggers' oath, 30 November 1854.

 The diggers' flag

 By 1854, the diggers of Ballarat were fed up.
 When their appeal to the government for justice was refused, they declared that they would stop buying gold licences and beneath the diggers' flag – the Southern Cross – swore to defend each other against the authorities.
 In a time of great hardship and brutal law their resistance was brave.
-The men of the stockade were risking all and the flag that came to represent their courage and vision now hangs in the Museum of Australian Democracy at Eureka as a monument to their struggle.
+The men of the stockade were risking all and the flag that came to represent their courage and vision now hangs in the Eureka Centre as a monument to their struggle.

 Battle for victory